JoergHeseler/x3d-validator-for-archivematica/README.md

 ## Dependencies

-[Archivematica 1.13.2](https://github.com/artefactual/archivematica/releases/tag/v1.13.2) and the [X3D schema package](https://www.web3d.org/specifications/x3d.all.validation.zip) were used to analyze, design, develop and test this script.
+[Archivematica 1.13.2](https://github.com/artefactual/archivematica/releases/tag/v1.13.2) and the [X3D validation package](https://www.web3d.org/specifications/x3d.all.validation.zip) were used to analyze, design, develop and test this script.

 ## Background